 In fact, research from Forrester shows that improving the user interface (UI) of your website can increase conversions by 200%, and a quality user experience (UX) can improve conversions by up to 400%.

-We put together a list of some of the hottest healthcare website design trends that can help you succeed in 2021.
+We put together a list of some of the hottest medical website design trends that can help you succeed in 2022.
 Use these website design trends to learn how to improve healthcare marketing performance, boost conversions, and instantly distinguish your company as an industry leader.

 Minimalism also helps a website load faster, which will improve user experience and increase engagement.
 In fact, research shows that a website that loads in 2 seconds has an average bounce rate of 9%, while those that load in 5 seconds have an average bounce rate of 38%.